WaffleSmacker/SmackerTracker-IronmonExtension/README.md

 - madthehead - Created the html, js, and css for the dashboard
 - utdzac - For continuing to update the tracker and make all this possible

+## Important Notes
+**THERE HAVE BEEN INSTANCES OF THE DASHBOARD PAGE CRASHING WHEN STREAMING WITH OBS.
+PLEASE USE OTHER BROWSERS.**

 ## Requirements
 - [Ironmon-Tracker v8.4.1](https://github.com/besteon/Ironmon-Tracker) or higher
-- **NOTE** THERE HAVE BEEN INSTANCES OF THE DASHBOARD PAGE CRASHING WHEN STREAMING WITH OBS.
-PLEASE USE OTHER BROWSERS

 ## Download & Install
 1) Download the [latest release](https://github.com/WaffleSmacker/SmackerTracker-IronmonExtension/releases/latest) of this extension from the GitHub's Releases page